-The Company prepares its unaudited condensed consolidated financial statements in accordance with generally accepted accounting principles in the United States, or GAAP, and applicable rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") regarding interim financial reporting.
-Accordingly, they do not include all disclosures normally required in annual consolidated financial statements prepared in accordance with GAAP.
-Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes included in the Company's final prospectus dated December 8, 2020, and filed with the SEC pursuant to Rule 424(b)(4) on December 9, 2020 (the "Final Prospectus").
+The Company prepares its unaudited condensed consolidated financial statements in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and applicable rules and regulations of the U.S. Securities and Exchange Commission (the "SEC") regarding interim financial reporting.
+Accordingly, they do not include all disclosures normally required in annual consolidated financial statements prepared in accordance with U.S. GAAP.
+Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the fiscal year ended April 30, 2021, which was filed with the SEC on June 25, 2021.

-In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the Company's financial position as of January 31, 2021, and the results of operations for the three and nine months ended January 31, 2021.
-The results of operations for the three and nine months ended January 31, 2021, are not necessarily indicative of the results to be expected for the full year or any other future interim or annual period.
+In management's opinion, these unaudited condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the Company's financial position as of July 31, 2021, and the results of operations for the three months ended July 31, 2021.
+The results of operations for the three months ended July 31, 2021, are not necessarily indicative of the results to be expected for the full year or any other future interim or annual period.